State of Washington Classified Job Specification

 OR

-Must possess and be able to maintain a valid driver’s license.
+Must possess a valid and unrestricted driver’s license.

 Class Specification History